phvania/React-Portfolio/README.md

 Open the project folder and Navigate to /src/components/.
 You will find all the components used and you can edit your information accordingly.

+## Contact:
+If you have any Questions contact me on
+# EMAIL: vaniapriti@gmail.com
+# GitHub: phvania